 This year, the lineup in most Spanish festivals is slightly less focused on British acts but it gives the locals and expats a chance to score tickets just a few weeks in advance of the events.
 So, we’re offering a helping hand to pick a few select spots to blow off some summer steam.
 The nicer the weather, the earlier the music starts, and the closest to the beach, the better, to sum up what’s to come.

-Locally and at the heart of the buzzing port area you can enjoy Valencia’s 4EverFestival/La Marina Sur/July 21/www.4evervalenciafest.com.
-They are taking the same path that many of the upcoming festivals will follow: offer a unique Spanish date for a big-name artist.
+Locally and at the heart of the buzzing port area you can enjoy Valencia’s 4EverFestival/La Marina Sur/July 21/https://www.4evervalenciafest.com/ They are taking the same path that many of the upcoming festivals will follow: offer a unique Spanish date for a big-name artist.
 Last year, it was The Prodigy to bring Keith Flint’s (RIP) last Spanish performance.
-This year, they will bring Tears for Fears for a one-off Spanish date and Keane will play too.
+This year, they will bring Tears for Fears for a one-off Spanish date and Keane will play too as well as Los Planetas and La Plata.
 Other new ventures have carried on nicely into the new summer season, with dates yet to be confirmed by the Brunch In the Park/La Marina/August TBC/www.valencia.brunch-in.com crew.
 There will also be various weekly events curated near Valencia’s port and the Marina’s docks by the ever-growing The Basement/La Marina/weekends of June-August/www.thebasementxxx.com underground electronic crew, who will have weekly events from here until the end of August next to Valencia’s own beaches.

 Locals willing to travel further up the coast could alternatively join the predominantly British campers who will have taken over for the whole week at FIB/Benicàssim/19-22 July/www.fiberfib.com and never mind the somewhat humble cast of bands for festival of this magnitude.
 The event itself will well make up for it, turning the coastal city of Benicàssim and its beaches into a week-long extravaganza, sprinkled yet again with exclusive Spanish dates for massive stars such as Lana del Rey and Kings of Leon.
 There will be a wink to draw the locals with Vetusta Morla, one of Spain’s seminal rock groups offering a special rendition of one of their classic albums in its entirety as a Sunday night closer.
 Later in the summer, once you know your way to the venue, you can also relax and chill out for yet another week at Rototom Sunsplash/Benicassim/August 16-22/www.rototomsunsplash.com with excellent reggae & world music as its theme.
 Yet again, Benicàssim takes the cake and bakes the bodies this summer in the Valencian community.